and welcome to our German word of today. This time we will have a look at the meaning of:

 - Oh Gott, die haben Tastybier™ hier???
 Das ist mein LieblingsBIER!

-To wrap this up here is that little bit of grammar you have all been waiting for.
+All right.
+To wrap this up, here is that little bit of grammar you have all been waiting for.

 Hope you enjoyed the word of the day and see you next time.

-Just in case you ended up here doing a Google search for “Leibling” … if this is really the word you are looking for… it is NOT a German word.
+Oh… in case you ended up here doing a Google search for “Leibling” let me assure you that it is NOT a German word.
 If you have seen it somewhere it must be a typo.